-I have years of experience working with children and helping them learn, whether it be behavioral or academic.
+I have years of experience working with children and helping them learn, whether it be social/emotional or academic.
 I have unique insight into ADHD minds, as I myself have ADHD.
-I also have a great understanding of many other learning differences such as dyslexia, disgraphia, reading comprehension disorder and autism.
+I also have a great understanding of many other learning differences such as dyslexia, reading comprehension disorder and autism.
 I give each of my students my undivided attention and discover how they truly learn best.
 I ask myself which combination of kinesthetic, visual, auditory, and reading/writing teaching do my students need in order to thrive?
 I understand that students need to have a positive relationship with their teacher.
 Studies have shown that it fuels more engagement and self efficacy.
 My natural ability to connect with kids ensures a positive rapport.
 All of the knowledge, experience and skills I have listed set me apart from your average tutor.
 I hope to hear from you soon!

 I love to see kids grow in their critical thinking and witness their confidence rise.
 There is no better feeling than knowing you are helping to shape the future, by helping kids learn.